AdobeDocs/creative-cloud-enterprise-learn.en/help/stock/annualreport.md

 ---
-title: Begin Your Annual Report with a Video Created with Adobe Stock and Spark Video
+title: Begin Your Annual Report with a video created with Adobe Stock and Spark Video
 description: Make your annual report a story with Adobe Stock and Spark Video
 thumbnail: 331808.jpg
 ---

-# Begin Your Annual Report with a Video Created with Adobe Stock and Spark Video
+# Begin Your Annual Report with a video created with Adobe Stock and Spark Video

 Make your annual report a story with Adobe Stock and Spark Video.